-Fabricated or induced illness - Fabricated or Induced Illness is a condition whereby a child suffers harm through the deliberate action of their carer and which is attributed by the adult to another cause.
+Fabricated or Induced Illness is a condition whereby a child suffers harm through the deliberate action of their carer and which is attributed by the adult to another cause.

 There may be a number of explanations for these circumstances and each requires careful consideration and review.
 Concerns about a child's health should be discussed with a health professional who is involved with the child.